elliottbolzan/SLogo/doc/API_CHANGES.md

 ##### Change 2: isPointInBounds
 For now we have decided to handle bounds checking within TurtleDisplay, which means we no longer need to provide this method to the back-end.

+##### Change 3: getTurtle
+We decided to add a method to get the turtle object from the front end so that the back end can get the location and rotation of the Turtle.